A comprehensive listing of nationally available rural health funding opportunities is available at the Rural Health Information Hub (RHIhub).

 The Alabama Rural Health Association (ARHA) monitors the availability of grant opportunities to improve health services for underserved and rural areas of the state.
 The ARHA Program Manager is available to assist community organizations that desire to pursue rural grant opportunities.
 This assistance includes gathering pertinent data from within the public health arena, interpreting grant guidelines, and providing liaison between the grantor and the prospective applicant.

-To obtain assistance, please contact Carolyn Bern at firstname.lastname@example.org or at (334) 206-5436.
+To obtain assistance, please contact Rob Boyles at email@example.com or at (334) 206-5425.

 American Recovery and Reinvestment Act (ARRA)

-The U.S. Department of Health and Human Services (HHS) posts weekly reports of spending, announcements of grant and contract opportunities, and state-by-state allocations of the Medicaid relief and $155 million committed toward the creation of 126 community health centers at HHS.gov/Recovery.
+The U.S. Department of Health and Human Services (HHS) posts weekly reports of spending, announcements of grant and contract opportunities, and state-by-state allocations of the Medicaid relief and $155 million committed toward the creation of 126 community health centers at HHS.gov.

 Alabama has already been awarded over $4 billion from the federal stimulus law.
 Visit the State of Alabama Federal Stimulus Initiative for information on the recovery progress in Alabama.